yig/GMU-CS425/README.md

 ## Platform setup

 The first thing we need is a compiler and build system.
-In this class, we will use [`xmake`](https://xmake.io/) as our build system.
+In this class, we will use [CMake](https://cmake.org/) as our build system.
+CMake is a popular, cross-platform build system.
+[Modern CMake](https://cliutils.gitlab.io/modern-cmake/) is actually pretty nice and worth learning.
+(We'll avoid the older, gross bits as much as possible.)
-`xmake` is simple, modern, cross-platform, and comes with a package manager.
-There are [installation instructions](https://xmake.io/#/guide/installation) for many platforms.
-On macOS, you can use [Homebrew](https://brew.sh/): `brew install xmake`.
+With CMake, we can use [FetchContent](https://web.archive.org/web/20220211151524/https://bewagner.net/programming/2020/05/02/cmake-fetchcontent/) as a sort of distributed package manager.

+To install it:
-On Windows, you can use `winget` (or other options): `winget install xmake`.
+On Windows, you can use `winget` (or other options): `winget install -e --id Kitware.CMake`.
-On Linux, there are instructions for various flavors.
+On macOS, you can use [Homebrew](https://brew.sh/): `brew install cmake`.
+On Linux, use your distribution's package manager.

 You also need a compiler.
-On macOS, you should install `Xcode` with the `App Store`.
+On macOS, you should install `Xcode` via the `App Store`.
 On Windows, install Visual Studio.
 On Linux, install gcc or clang.

-One you have a compiler and `xmake` installed, we are ready to begin.
+One you have a compiler and `cmake` installed, we are ready to begin.

-> 🤖: I don't discuss or describe it, but it is possible to use [CMake](https://cmake.org/) to compile the project.
-[Modern CMake](https://cliutils.gitlab.io/modern-cmake/) is actually pretty nice and worth learning.
-You can then use [FetchContent](https://web.archive.org/web/20220211151524/https://bewagner.net/programming/2020/05/02/cmake-fetchcontent/) as a sort of distributed package manager.
-It's a bit jankier.
-Not all packages are set up for it.
-On the other hand, you can DIY a solution for such packages in your `CMakeLists.txt` without relying on a centralized package manager.
-I put a `CMakeLists.txt` capable of compiling the project [here](cmake/CMakeLists.txt), but I won't be discussing it much further.
-(You can compile with it by putting it at the top of your directory.
-Then compile the usual way.
-From the command line: (1) create a build folder `mkdir build-cmake`, (2) enter that directory (`cd build-cmake`), (3) let CMake configure the project `cmake ..`, and finally (4) compile `make` or `cmake --build .`.)
+> 🤖: Previous versions of this guide used [`xmake`](https://xmake.io/) as the build system.
+It has a lot going for it, like a clean language and built-in package manager.
+However, it's esoteric, so I switched this year's guide to the standard CMake.
+You can see the previous instructions and even try xmake by switching to the 2023 branch of this repository.

 ## Making a project

 Create a new directory.
 Since we're making a "little engine", I called mine `illengine` (🤷).
-Create a file `xmake.lua` and put the following inside:
+Create a file `CMakeLists.txt` and put the following inside:

 ```
-add_rules("mode.debug", "mode.release")

-set_policy("build.warning", true) -- show warnings
-set_warnings("all") -- warn about many things

-target("helloworld")
-    set_kind("binary")
-    set_languages("cxx17")

-    add_files("demo/helloworld.cpp")
+cmake_minimum_required(VERSION 3.12...3.25)
+project(
+    illengine # Name this whatever you want
+    LANGUAGES CXX C
+)

+add_executable( helloworld demo/helloworld.cpp )
+set_target_properties( helloworld PROPERTIES CXX_STANDARD 20 )
 ```

-This declares that we want to support debug and release builds in general, and that we want to see lots of compiler warnings.
+This declares that we require a relatively recent version of CMake, our project's name (choose something other than `illengine`), and that we'll be using C++ and C.
 It also declares a target program named `helloworld`.
-(It would have declared a library if instead of `binary` we had written `static` or `shared`.)
-We want to use the C++17 standard. ([This](https://github.com/mortennobel/cpp-cheatsheet) is a pretty good modern C++ cheat sheet.)
+We want to use the C++20 standard. ([This](https://github.com/mortennobel/cpp-cheatsheet) is a pretty good modern C++ cheat sheet.)
 This Hello, World! program will verify that your environment is working correctly.
 Let's put the program in a `demo` directory.
 Create `demo/helloworld.cpp` and put the most basic C++ program inside: